Why LinkedIn Inbound Leads Skip Traditional Sales Qualification

 Platform compliance: Sustainable engagement that LinkedIn rewards, protecting your professional presence while building inbound momentum.

-The result: 10-20 qualified inbound leads per month who've already decided you're the right choice—at just $39/month compared to thousands spent on cold outreach tools.
+The result: 10-20 qualified inbound leads per month who've already decided you're the right choice—from just USD $10/month compared to thousands spent on cold outreach tools.

 Rethinking Your Sales Process for Inbound